handsomefencer/unstoppable/README.md

-# Roro
+# RoRo

-Roro is a containerization and continuous integration framework for Ruby and Ruby on Rails applications.
-Like Rails, it favors convention over configuration "...for programmer happiness and sustainable productivity."
+RoRo is a containerization and continuous integration framework for Ruby applications.
+Like Rails, it favors convention over configuration.
+It aims to provide everything you need to:

-Roro aims to provide everything you need to:
+1. Greenfield a Rails app in its own container that can talk to a separate Postgresql container.

-1. Greenfield a new, fully dockerized Rails app.
+2. Containerize your existing application and database in development.
-2. Containerize your existing application and database in development, using Docker and Docker Compose.
+3. Run your tests with Guard in a separate container.
-3. Run your tests with Guard in a separate test container.
+4. Roll your containers onto CircleCI for testing.
-4. Set up continuous integration between Github or BitBucket using CircleCI.
+5. Roll your containers off of CircleCI to your servers.

-5. Deploy your application from CircleCI once your tests have passed to the server of your choice.
+## Getting started

 ### Install

-roro can installed using your Gemfile
+RoRo can be installed
 ```bash
 $ gem install roro
 ```

-Once installed, Roro provides a CLI:
+Once installed, RoRo provides a CLI:

 ```bash
 $ roro --help